ShanonPearce/ASH-Toolset/README.md

 - SOFA files are located under the SOFA folder

 **Headphone Correction Filters**
-- Correction filters are saved within the ASH-Custom-Set\HpCFs folder
+- Correction filters are saved within the ASH-Outputs\HpCFs folder
 - A folder is created for each filter type and for each headphone brand that has an exported filter
 - The filters are named as per the headphone name

 **Equalizer APO Configurations (deprecated)**
-- Equalizer APO configurations are saved within the ASH-Custom-Set\E-APO-Configs folder
+- Equalizer APO configurations are saved within the ASH-Outputs\E-APO-Configs folder
 - Folders follow the same naming as above filters and binaural datasets
 - A set of IR convolution configuration files are created for each binaural dataset and for a range of common speaker configurations including Stereo, 5.1 surround, & 7.1 surround.
 - A set of IR convolution configuration files are created for each headphone correction filter